• Skip to main content

 Do you really need the feeding gabble?
 No!!
 I see a lot of snow goose hunter’s trying to incorporate the feeding gabble into their routine and while it does sound nice, snow geese hate it.
 It doesn’t build their confidence and it just gives them something to key in on that they might not like.

 Master the high and low bark before you try anything else.
-The Primos shaved reed snow goose call is a good call to try.
+The Sean Mann Whiteout snow goose call is the best snow call.
+The tones it produces are the closest to that of a snow goose I’ve heard.

 2) A slow calling routine works best